Freshmen Welcome Team

 Residential Life Coordinator

 If you have already received your financial package from the Financial Aid Office, please send a signed copy of it back to Christina Bolin, the Director of Financial Aid, within thirty days of receipt of your package.
-If you still need to apply for financial aid, please fill out our online financial aid calculator.
+If you still need to apply for financial aid, please visit our financial aid page for details.
 If you do not need financial aid, please contact Mrs. Bolin to request a financial package from her.
 She will get that to you as soon as possible.

 Enrolled students are officially registered for the academic year when all required forms are completed and signed by the student and received by the Registrar.
 These forms include, but are not limited to, proof of health insurance, Physical Examination Form and subsequent health updates, Registration Form, Acknowledgement of Access to Educational Records, Assumption of Risk form, and Photo Release.

 Please complete this form before arriving to campus

 Photo Release for Students